decker-edu/decker/test/decks/handout-deck.md

 ## This slide is tagged `handout` {.left}

--   The entire content only shows up in *handouts*
+-   The entire slide only shows up in *handouts*

 ##  {.right}